 The Department of Police Services is committed to crime prevention and personal safety; however, it cannot assure either alone.
 Awareness and education are among the best tools available to meet these goals, and it is for this reason that Police Services has created an archive of crime prevention and personal safety tips here for your use.
 As you review these tips, you will find yourself becoming a part of the solution to creating a better and safer community.

 Can't quite find what you are looking for here?
 We are always interested in suggestions for new crime prevention topics.
 Email us at email@example.com.

 Crime prevention lectures

-We offer crime prevention lectures to groups of students, faculty and staff.
-Contact our department to make arrangements for a presentation on your topic of interest.
-Contact: Hobreigh Fischer at 702-895-1302 or firstname.lastname@example.org.
+We offer crime prevention lectures to groups of students, faculty, and staff.
+Contact Hobreigh Fischer at 702-895-1302 or firstname.lastname@example.org to make arrangements for a presentation on your topic of interest.

 Report suspicious or criminal activity on campus

-Report suspicious or criminal activity or other emergencies by dialing campus police at 9-1-1.
-There are also 123 emergency telephones scattered throughout the Maryland Parkway, Paradise, and Shadow Lane Campuses that ring directly into the University Police Telecommunications Center.
+Report suspicious or criminal activity or other emergencies by dialing the campus police at 9-1-1.
+There are also emergency telephones scattered throughout the Maryland Parkway, Paradise, and Shadow Lane Campuses that ring directly to the University Police Telecommunications Center.
 These telephones automatically register your location when you push the button to activate the phone.
 Select from the pull-down menu on our campus maps page for locations.